metacraft-labs/dvt-circuits/doc/dkg_verification.md

 If a participant submits a share that cannot be verified or if there is insufficient evidence to validate its correctness, and malicious intent is suspected, then participant \(P_j\) should initiate a **challenge** against \(P_i\) on the public board.

 The challenge must include an expiration timestamp.
-The response to the challenge must be **encrypted using a deterministic ECDH scheme** based on the sender’s published verification vector.
+The response to the challenge must be **encrypted using a deterministic ECDH scheme[6]** based on the sender’s published verification vector.

 Specifically: